 However, from July 1, 2025, the new Social Insurance Law (Social Insurance Law 2024) taking effect has added regulations towards increasing one-time subsidies for retirees who continue to work and participate in social insurance.

-The new Social Insurance Law has higher adjustments for people who reach retirement age but continue to work and participate in social insurance.
+The new Social Insurance Law has higher adjustments for people who reach retirement age but continue to work and participate in Social Insurance.

-How to calculate lump sum benefits for retirees
+How to calculate one-time benefits for retirees

-To be able to calculate the one-time subsidy according to the provisions of the Social Insurance Law 2024, the Ministry of Labor, Invalids and Social Affairs has provided specific calculation formula instructions.
+To be able to calculate the one-time subsidy level according to the provisions of the Social Insurance Law 2024, the Ministry of Labor, Invalids and Social Affairs has provided specific calculation formula instructions.

-With 4 years of excess social insurance contributions, each year Mr. A will receive a one-time allowance of 0.5 months of average social insurance contribution salary.
+With 4 years of excess social insurance contributions, each year Mr. A will receive a one-time allowance of an additional 0.5 months of average social insurance contribution salary.
 In this case, Mr. A's one-time allowance is: 4 years x 0.5 = 2 months of average social insurance contribution salary.

-However, if Mr. A does not retire immediately and continues to work and pay social insurance for 3 more years before retiring, Mr. A will have paid social insurance for a total of 42 years.
-Therefore, in addition to his pension, Mr. A will also receive a one-time benefit as follows:
+However, if Mr. A. does not retire immediately and continues to work and pay social insurance for 3 more years before retiring, Mr. A. will have a total of 42 years of social insurance contributions.
+Thus, in addition to his pension, Mr. A. will also receive a one-time benefit as follows:

-4 years of social insurance contributions are higher than 35 years before retirement age, each year is equal to 0.5 times the average salary used as the basis for social insurance contributions: 4 years x 0.5 = 2.0.
+4 years of social insurance contributions are more than 35 years before retirement age, each year is equal to 0.5 times the average salary used as the basis for social insurance contributions: 4 years x 0.5 = 2.0.

 3 years of social insurance payment after retirement age, each year is equal to 2 times the average salary used as the basis for social insurance payment: 3 years x 2 = 6.